iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbsla.android.bluecare___12.0.16.005_01/report.md

 > Very good<br> :date: __2020-05-08 23:13:36__

 > Really easy to use.
 Set up takes a bit, but in line with what I expected.<br> :date: __2020-05-03 22:15:11__

-> App is easy to use.
-Doctor was thorough with questions.
-Wait time was about 40 minutes.
-Beats having to wait in the waiting room of an urgent care facility, especially during COVID-19 crisis.
-I'm sure I will use this app again in the future.<br> :date: __2020-05-02 17:57:17__